rust-lang/rust/text/0000-document_all_features.md

 This need not be especially long, but it should be long enough for ordinary users to learn how to use the language feature *without reading the RFCs*.

-When the core team discusses whether to stabilize a feature in a given release, the reference material will now be a part of that decision.
+When the discussing whether to stabilize a feature in a given release, the reference material will now be a part of that decision.
 Once the feature *and* reference material are complete, it will be merged normally, and the pull request will simply include the reference material as well as the new feature.

 Given the current state of the reference, this may need to proceed in two steps: